 It used to be that when you came upon a fork in the road while riding, you pulled your trusty map from its waterproof case, and scoured the minuscule lines to find which one would take you where you needed to go.
 Fortunately, those days are over and every map you could ever need fits in the palm of your hand.
 Nope, I’m not talking about a phone, I’m talking about getting a motorcycle GPS unit.
+In this guide we will explore the following:

 Yes, most of us have a smartphone now and Google/Apple Maps can be great in a pinch, but they are nowhere near as effective for navigation as a standalone unit.
 Some may disagree, but our preference for navigation on a bike (particularly if you go anywhere near the dirt) is a GPS, with the backup of a local map.